respawn-app/FlowMVI/docs/quickstart.md

 | Easier to support on other platforms if handled correctly (not exposing store's logic in platform code) | Some plugins will become less useful, such as logging/time travel/analytics     |
 | Get rid of all Intent classes entirely, avoid class explosion                                           | Intents cannot be composed, delegated, reused and organized into families       |

+If you decide to use MVVM+ style, consider using `ImmutableStore` interface that won't let external code send intents.
+This will prevent leaking the context of the store to subscribers.

 ## Step 3: Describe your Contract

 <details>